rohitray05/myproj1/README.md

 directives:here the selectors are written in the square brackets and directly used in the template. modules : a complete package consist of component , html css services directives.
 services: these are shared piece of code whose methods are or can be shared among various components.

+#about the project
+the html of app component solvess the marcopolo problem

+the seven segment parse the characters which are present in asset so it fetches from there and parse it the output can be seen the console .